An Overview of Sustiva and Factors Affecting its Bioavailability and Dosing Strategies

 Sustiva, a widely used antiviral medication, exhibits variations in its bioavailability among individuals.
 Bioavailability refers to the proportion of the drug that enters the bloodstream and becomes available at the site of action.
 Several factors influence Sustiva’s bioavailability, and understanding these factors is crucial for determining the appropriate dosing strategies for patients.

-See also Symmetrel - A Comprehensive Guide to Antiviral Medication, Dosage, and Purchase Options
+See also A Comprehensive Guide to Copegus - Description, Alternatives, and Clinical Efficacy Measurements

 Genetic Variations